 Page 2 of 3

-The EF 50mm f/1.2 USM L shows a moderate degree of barrel distortions (~1.5%) which can be visible in critical situations.
+The EF 50mm f/1.2 USM L shows a moderate degree of barrel distortion (~1.5%) which can be visible in critical situations.
 This is slightly higher than average for a prime lens.

 Note: the chart above has a real-world size of about 120x80cm.